 And we believe working class areas deserve to have museums!

-People’s Museum Somers Town: A Space for Us is a space to preserve local voice and the area; we celebrate an incredible ‘radical, reformers and rebels‘ histories, to record a change now, as well as to campaign and preserve local working class heritage.
+People’s Museum Somers Town: A Space for Us is a space to preserve local voice and the area; we celebrate an incredible ‘radical, reformers and rebels‘ histories, to record the change now, as well as to campaign and preserve local working class heritage.

 The Museum is at 52 Phoenix Road, NW1 1ES, within the Ossulston Estate, a Grade 2 listed social housing.

 A SPACE FOR US is a COMMUNITY MUSEUM

 It’s also a space for the community to meet and take part via our memory cafes, drop ins and youth collective.
 We welcome members of our Community Curator group, as well as contributions to the collection and our research.